forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 ## Why Did We Do This?

-Hugo and Jekyll are the leading static site generators right now according to [StaticGen.com](staticgen.com), and are both supported by our CMS at [Forestry.io](https://forestry.io).
-We're often asked which tool performs better so we decided to get some qualitative data to see how they measured.
+Hugo and Jekyll are the leading static site generators right now according to [StaticGen.com](staticgen.com), and are both supported by our [CMS](https://forestry.io).
+We're often asked which tool performs better so we decided to dig up some data on the subject.

-The need for a more efficient workflow is what has brought about the [static site](/docs/faqs/glossary/static-sites/) movement.
-Managing the upgrades, performance, and security of legacy systems like Wordpress and Drupal is just too much overhead.
+The need for a more efficient workflow is what has brought about the resurgence in [static sites](/docs/faqs/glossary/static-sites/).
 Ensuring your static site doesn't take minutes to build is a necessary part of improving your workflow.

 ## Preparing The Test